wadforth/True-Dark/README.md

                 <li><b>Reddit</b> - <i>Coming Soon...</i></li>
     </ul>
     </ol>
-     <h3 align="center"><b>Disclaimer:</b> All themes created whilst uBlock is enabled, any Ads that may show may break the theme; if they do, raise an issue with website and ad location and i'll get it sorted.</h3>
+     <h3 align="center"><b>Disclaimer:</b> All themes created whilst uBlock is enabled, any Ads that may show may break the theme; if they do, raise an issue with website and ad location and i'll get it sorted.
+Any rearranging of elements will be aimed at 1080p/1440p resolutions, because who uses anything less?</h3>
 </p>